How long does it take to get to the lodge from Anchorage?

 How does bear viewing at Brooks work for folks staying at Kulik?

-The Kulik guide will accompany you as you go by float plane approx. 25 minutes to our sister lodge, Brooks Lodge.
+Kulik Lodge guests have the opportunity to fly out to our sister operation, Brooks Lodge, to take advantage of the world class bear viewing at Brooks Falls.
+The flight to Brooks is approximately 25 minutes via float plane from Kulik Lodge.
+Unlike our guided fishing fly outs, these flights will not be accompanied by a Kulik fishing guide.
+However, members of our sister lodge, Brooks Lodge, will greet you upon your arrival and usher you to “bear school” where you will receive a brief orientation by the National Park Service.
 From there it is an approx. 5 minute walk to Brooks River and the first bear viewing platform by the bridge at the lower end of the river.
 It takes approx. 30 minutes to walk to Brooks Falls, where there are 2 bear viewing platforms on the river.
 You will have the opportunity to visit each of the 3 platforms during your visit.
 You will depart Kulik lodge after breakfast at approx. 7:00am and depart back to Kulik at around 4:00pm.
+During your time at Brooks, members of both Brooks Lodge and the National Park Service will be available to answer any questions you might have.

 What is there to do at the Lodge?